TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.headerregistry.rst

 various header types, but also provides an extension mechanism for applications to add their own custom header types.

-When using any of the policy objects derived from :data:`~email.policy.EmailPolicy`, all headers are produced by :class:`.HeaderRegistry` and have :class:`.BaseHeader` as their last base class.
-Each header class has an additional base class that is determined by the type of the header.
+When using any of the policy objects derived kutoka :data:`~email.policy.EmailPolicy`, all headers are produced by :class:`.HeaderRegistry` and have :class:`.BaseHeader` as their last base class.
+Each header kundi has an additional base kundi that is determined by the type of the header.
 For example, many headers have the class :class:`.UnstructuredHeader` as their other base class.
-The specialized second class for a header is determined by the name of the header, using a lookup table stored in the :class:`.HeaderRegistry`.
+The specialized second kundi for a header is determined by the name of the header, using a lookup table stored in the :class:`.HeaderRegistry`.
 All of this is managed transparently for the typical application program, but interfaces are provided for modifying the default behavior for use by more complex applications.

-The sections below first document the header base classes and their attributes, followed by the API for modifying the behavior of :class:`.HeaderRegistry`, and finally the support classes used to represent the data parsed from structured headers.
+The sections below first document the header base classes and their attributes, followed by the API for modifying the behavior of :class:`.HeaderRegistry`, and finally the support classes used to represent the data parsed kutoka structured headers.

 .. class:: BaseHeader(name, value)

-   *name* and *value* are passed to ``BaseHeader`` from the :attr:`~email.policy.EmailPolicy.header_factory` call.
+   *name* and *value* are passed to ``BaseHeader`` kutoka the :attr:`~email.policy.EmailPolicy.header_factory` call.
 The string value of any header object is the *value* fully decoded to unicode.

-   This base class defines the following read-only properties:
+   This base kundi defines the following read-only properties:

    .. attribute:: name